authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

 l: location of the BIMI Indicator (URI; OPTIONAL if a bimi-evidence-location-uri is specified, otherwise REQUIRED.).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
-The value of this tag is a URI representing the location of the brand indicator file.
+The value of this tag is a URI representing the location of the Brand Indicator file.
 HTTPS is the only supported transport.

     ABNF: